So you want to Teach English in India?

 Before the interview I was given two tasks to prepare.
 I had to write a lesson plan based on an aspect of British culture, they provided a series of photos, I had to pick one and write the lesson using that as a theme.
 For the second task was given a list of scenarios based on the difference between Indian and British culture and was asked how I would deal with those situations .
 On the day of the interview there was a group task working on a presentation about introducing British culture into an Indian school, then a 20 minute individual interview, including both of the prepared tasks.

-The school I’m working at is in Palam Vihar, a rural suburb of Gurgaon in Haryana.
+The school I’m teaching at is in Palam Vihar, a rural suburb of Gurgaon in Haryana.
 It’s close to Delhi but has a big migrant population from poorer states such as Bihar and Utter Pradesh.
 It is part of an NGO called Literacy India which was set up to educate under privileged children, and is involved in a lot of community projects empowering women, educating about health issues, and giving vocational training so families can better support themselves.

-I’m doing a variety of different tasks in the school, and I think a lot of the schools are prepared to tailor your placement around your interests and specialisms.
+As well as teaching English I’m doing a variety of different tasks in the school, and I think a lot of the schools are prepared to tailor your placement around your interests and specialisms.
 I’m assisting in Class 4 (age 9&10) every morning for 2 hours, when they work on English discussion, guided reading, grammar and written English.
 I have a small group of class 2 children who I see on a daily basis to work on English pronunciation.
 They are a lower level than the rest of their class as they entered the school late in the year, so need additional help.

 The school I work in is part of an NGO so they receive a lot of sponsorship and funding from outside agencies.
 To help in gaining this funding I have been interviewing some of the students about, school and their home and family life to create profiles used on the website to generate further funding.